MalakaSupun/MS_Stopwatch-Timer-With-AudioPlay/README.md

 3. Audio Player [ MP3] 🔉

-All three of them are working currently and can be used as fully functional stopwatch or timer ..otherwise wecan used it as a mp3 player.
+All three of them are working currently and can be used as fully functional stopwatch or timer ..... otherwise we can used it as a mp3 player.

 ![Functions](https://user-images.githubusercontent.com/71941117/190486218-ad8a415f-b638-407e-8b84-fa5d34abc057.gif)